 What is Anther?

-There are several discoveries that have led to the discovery of producing haploid plantlets by the anther culture.
-Many scientists have contributed to let us know more about this technique by their experiments.
+Several discoveries have led to the discovery of producing haploid plantlets by the anther culture.
+Many scientists have contributed to know more of this technique by their experiments.

 |Year of discovery||Discovered by||Name of the discovery|

 |1921||Bergner||Introduced the existence of haploids in Datura stramonium|